FruitbatM/airmed-doc-app/TESTING.md

 ### Test Case 14

 **Description:**
-Verifly doctor can add image URL and the image is displayed correctly
+Verify doctor can add image URL and the image is displayed correctly

 **Expected Result:**
 When logged in a doctor has an option to input image with type URL